js-just/test/docs/getting-started.md

 module.exports = {
     type: "docs",
     docs_config: {
-        metatitle: "Documentation title", // Required.
+        title: "Documentation title", // Required.
 Replace with your documentation title.
         domain: "example.com" // Required.
 Replace with your domain name.
 Domain name should be valid.
     }
 }